Skip to main content.

 • Will you have async check-ins in between meetings?

-• What type of meeting is it (Q&A, presentation, small group convo, pair programming, interactive, etc.)?
+• Type of meeting (Q&A, presentation, small group conversations, pair programming, interactive, etc.).

 • Is there material that needs to be covered?